jasondsc/brainfingerprintsR4ever/README.md

 This work on [bioRxiv](https://www.biorxiv.org/content/10.1101/2024.11.27.624077v1.abstract).
 Please cite da Silva Castanheira et al., 2024.
 If you have any questions please contact the authors of the paper.

-## Manuscript and Citation

-This work is on [bioRxiv](https://www.biorxiv.org/content/10.1101/2024.07.19.604292v1).
-Please cite da Silva Castanheira et al., 2024.
-If you have any questions, please contact the authors of the paper.